HUMAN STEM CELLS SUCCESSFULLY TRANSPLANTED INTO PIGS

 Photo/Public Domain

-Special to Food Nation Radio & The Dougherty Report
+Special to Food And Travel Nation & The Dougherty Report

 Scientists are at it again.
 They have successfully managed to transplant human stem cells into pigs.
 You may be wondering what it all entails.
 Pigs are considered to be closely anatomically linked to humans and this is why transplanting the stem cells is possible.
 The argument here is that pigs respond to health threats the same way humans do and that they are much closer to the size and scale of humans as opposed to other animals.
 Previous tests had been made with mice and rats, which were all unsuccessful and this involved stem cell therapies together with transplants and grafting of cells that eventually resulted in rejection by the hosts.
 So now that we know a big breakthrough has been made in the scientific world, what next?